-(c) Use of Estimates and Judgments
+(b) Use of Estimates

 The preparation of the financial statements in conformity with Ind AS requires management to make estimates, judgments and assumptions.
-These estimates, judgments and assumptions affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of financial statement and reported amounts of revenue and expenses during the period.
+These estimates, judgments and assumptions affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of revenue and expenses during the period.
 Accounting estimates could change from period to period.
 Actual results could differ from those estimates.
 Appropriate changes in estimates are made as management becomes aware of changes in circumstances surrounding the estimates.
-Change in estimates is reflected in the financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the financial statements.
+Changes in estimates are reflected in the financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the financial statements.

-(d) Revenue Recognition
+c) Revenue Recognition

-The Group recognizes revenue when the amount of revenue can be measured reliably and it is probable that the economic benefits associated with the transactions will flow to the entity.
+The company recognizes revenue when the amount of revenue can be measured reliably and it is probable that the economic benefits associated with the transaction will flow to the entity.

-(i) Sale of Goods
+(i) Sales of Goods

-Revenue from the sale of goods is recognized, when all significant risks and rewards are transferred to the buyer, as per the terms of the contracts and no significant uncertainty exists regarding the amount of the consideration that will be derived from the sale of goods.
-It also includes excise duty and excludes value added tax/ sales tax.
+Revenue from the sale of goods is recognized, when all significant risks and rewards are transferred to the buyer, as per the terms of the contracts and no significant uncertainty exists regarding the amount of the consideration that will be derived from the sales of goods.
+It also includes excise duty and excludes value added tax / sales tax.
 It is measured at fair value of consideration received or receivable, net of returns and allowances, trade discounts and volume rebates.